What is Bevespi Aerosphere and how is it used?

 Dosage Forms And Strengths

-Inhalation Aerosol: BEVESPI AEROSPHERE is a pressurized metered dose inhaler that delivers 9 mcg of glycopyrrolate and 4.8 mcg of formoterol fumarate per inhalation.
+BEVESPI AEROSPHERE is a pressurized metered dose inhaler that delivers 9 mcg of glycopyrrolate and 4.8 mcg of formoterol fumarate per inhalation.
 Two inhalations equal one dose.
-BEVESPI AEROSPHERE contains 120 inhalations per canister.
+BEVESPI AEROSPHERE contains 28 or 120 inhalations per canister.
 The canister has an attached dose indicator and is supplied with a white plastic actuator with an orange dust cap.

 Storage And Handling

 BEVESPI AEROSPHERE Inhalation Aerosol is supplied as a pressurized aluminum canister with an attached dose indicator, a white plastic actuator and mouthpiece, and an orange dust cap.
-Each 120 inhalation canister has a net fill weight of 10.7 grams.
+Each 120 inhalation canister has a net fill weight of 10.7 grams (NDC 0310-4600-12) and each 28 inhalation canister (institutional pack) has a net fill weight of 5.9 grams (NDC 0310-4600-39).
 Each canister is packaged in a foil pouch with desiccant sachet and is placed into a carton.
-Each carton contains one canister and a Medication Guide (NDC 0310-4600-12).
+Each carton contains one canister and a Patient Information leaflet.

 The BEVESPI AEROSPHERE canister should only be used with the BEVESPI AEROSPHERE actuator, and the BEVESPI AEROSPHERE actuator should not be used with any other inhalation drug product.

 The correct amount of medication in each inhalation cannot be assured after the label number of inhalations from the canister have been used, when the dose indicator display window shows zero, even though the canister may not feel completely empty.
-BEVESPI AEROSPHERE should be discarded when the dose indicator display window shows zero or 3 months after removal from the foil pouch, whichever comes first.
+BEVESPI AEROSPHERE should be discarded when the dose indicator display window shows zero or 3 months after removal from the foil pouch (3 weeks for the 28 inhalation canister), whichever comes first.
 Never immerse the canister into water to determine the amount remaining in the canister (“float test”).